-Sharpe seminars are designed by the College's faculty to equip our students with community-based and action research training and in addition to honing students' skills for working ethically with and within communities, fostering effective, and immersing students in real-world considerations of both practical and philosophical dimensions of social justice and community engagement.
+Sharpe seminars are designed by the College's faculty to equip our students with community-based and action research skills in addition to honing students' knowledge for working ethically with and within communities on pressing issues.
+Our courses aim to foster effective learning, while immersing students in real-world considerations of both practical and philosophical dimensions of social justice and community engagement.

 * All Sharpe Courses are restricted to Sharpe Scholars.

 **NEW! course** COLL150/MUSC150: American Soundscapes: Music, Migration, and Resettlement (Dr. Anne Rasmussen)

 American Soundscapes is a course about the diversity and multicultural reality of music in the United States.
 It is also a course about “songcatchers,” the ethnomusicologists, folklorists, anthropologists, and amateurs who have created, documented, and made a space for America’s musical diversity in our national narrative.
 Through case studies of music in America’s immigrant and ethnic communities, and by considering the institutions and contexts for music performance, recording, education, and archiving the class will address the intersection of music, identity, and nation during the most important political and social moments in American history and up to the contemporary moment.
 The course is writing intensive and involves an introduction to the ethics and techniques of ethnographic fieldwork.
 To the extent possible, we will interact with our newest neighbors – migrants and refugees in the Tidewater area -- to appreciate and contribute to the socializing power of music in their process of transition.

 COLL150/AFST150W ReImagining Community (Prof. Artisia Green)